 Breastfeeding, Exercise, Birth Control, and Sexuality

+Your postpartum visit is also a great time to discuss topics regarding breastfeeding, exercise, birth control, and sexual intercourse.
 Your OB/GYN can make sure you have everything you need to successfully breastfeed, so you’ll likely discuss any concerns you’ve been having or be recommended resources to help.
 Additionally, your OB/GYN can give you the best idea of when you can return to your exercise regimen based on your recovery process.
+Women who have had a C-section often have to postpone exercise a bit longer than those who experienced vaginal birth.

 Postpartum women have unique needs when it comes to birth control, so your OB/GYN can recommend the right option for you.
-If you were previously on a specific type of birth control, your OB/GYN can help you get started again or recommend a better option based on your postpartum health.
+If you were previously on a specific type of birth control, your OB/GYN can help you get started again or recommend a better option based on your postpartum health and whether you are breastfeeding.
 Options like IUDs can often be inserted at this time.
 It’s common for women to experience some sexual complications after giving birth which might include low libido or problems during intercourse so your OB/GYN can help you prepare for what to expect when you’re cleared to return to sexual activity.

 Schedule an Appointment

-Your first postpartum visit is an important part of your health and wellness after having a baby.
+Your first postpartum visit is an important part of your health and wellness after having a baby, ensuring that you receive the support and care you need after delivery.
 To meet with our award-winning team and learn more about what to expect, we invite you to contact our New York City office by calling or filling out our online form.

 Carnegie Imaging for Women blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!